Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ## Take Away

-As you can see, hierarchical attention network is a well performing instrument for text classification.
-We hope this blog post - regardless of its mass of information - gives you understanding of how to use HAN.
+As you can see, the hierarchical attention network is a well performing instrument for text classification.
+We hope this blog post - regardless of its mass of information - gives you an understanding of how to use HAN.
 The most relevant points to remember are:

 * the hierarchical structure of documents (document - sentence - word),
-* paying attention on contexts of sentences and words,
+* paying attention to contexts of sentences and words,
 * by considering changing contexts, HAN performs better for classification problems.